c0smin27/Split-n-Merge-Image-Segmentation/README.md

 This project implements an image segmentation technique using the **Split and Merge algorithm**, written and executed in **Google Colab**.
 The image is recursively divided into homogeneous regions and then merged based on intensity similarity.
 The notebook includes full visualization, explanation, and step-by-step execution.

-**To properly view the complete project (including code, output, and visualizations), please download the `Split_and_Merge_Segmentation.html` file and open it locally in any modern web browser.**
+**❗❗ To properly view the complete project (including code, output, and visualizations), please download the `Split_and_Merge_Segmentation.html` file and open it locally in any modern web browser.**

 ## How the Algorithm Works